The COL community

 Community-managed checklists

 Taxonomic communities develop these checklists as part of their own research activities or directly for COL. Communities use a variety of tools and software to maintain their lists, but they all then publish a dataset on the Internet using formats and data standards that allow COL to process the data.
 COL supports multiple formats so that data publication can be as flexible as possible.
-COL shares responsibility with these communities for ensuring that the COL Checklist is current, well maintained and of the highest quality possible.
+COL shares responsibility with these communities for ensuring that the Catalogue of Life is current, well maintained and of the highest quality possible.

 ChecklistBank